 On most major largemouth fisheries, the primary object of their gluttony is the common shad.
 In some cases it’s threadfin shad.
 On the TVA lakes, they may be jazzed up enough to go after the big old gizzards.
 Either way, shad travel in packs making them easy pickings for hungry bass.

 If you can find the bait, you can usually find your prey.

-Nitro pro Ott DeFoe of Tennessee may be relatively young, but he’s seen the bass-chase-shad scenario play out time and time again when autumn approaches.
+NITRO Boats Fishing Pro Ott DeFoe of Tennessee has seen the bass-chase-shad scenario play out time and time again when autumn approaches.
 “On most major bodies of water, the shad start to migrate to the back of any cove or tributary as the water starts to cool off,” he said.
 “It doesn’t matter if the tributary is a major river or just a creek arm, that’s the first place I go.”

 You can run your boat all the way to the back and then fish out, hitting key structural elements along the way.
 Eventually you’ll intercept the bait and the bass should be right there with them.